mantidproject/mantid/docs/source/plotting/scripting_plots.rst

 Formatting Plots with a script
 ==============================

-**Sometimes the easiest way to find out how to control part of a plot with Matplotlib is to search online for their documentation!
+**Sometimes the easiest way to find out how to control part of a plot with Matplotlib is to search online for their** `documentation <https://matplotlib.org/3.2.1/index.html>`_ **!
 Below are some useful commands and a handful of links**

+.. contents:: Table of contents
+    :local:

 General